JeffersonLab/graphical-alarm-client/README.md

 -e DISPLAY=:0 -v $(pwd)/scripts:/scripts
 ```
 **Note**: This Docker container requires a local X-Windows server, on Microsoft Windows and Mac in particular you may need to launch one.

+Attributions:
+Some icons by Yusuke Kamiyamane.
+Licensed under a Creative Commons Attribution 3.0 License.